Decision strikes key parts of Native American adoptions law

 The Tuesday evening ruling marked a reversal for the appeals court.
 A three-judge panel voted 2-1 to reverse the district court and uphold the law in 2019.
 But a majority of the 17-member court agreed to rehear the case.
 With one member recused, 16 judges heard arguments in the case last year.

 Their decision included multiple dissents and partially concurring opinions.
-On some key issues, a majority of the court agreed.
-On others, the court tied, meaning the original district court decision on the issue prevailed, although the appeals court ruling won’t be considered precedential in future cases.
+On some issues, a majority of the court agreed.
+On others, the court tied, meaning the original district court decision on the issue prevailed, although the appeals court ruling on the issues won’t be considered precedential in future cases.